rigertd/cs361-tsunami-alerts/README.md

 2. Open index.html
 3. Click (on Chrome) F12, Ctrl+Shift+M to get the proper responsive web page, as it would appear on a mobile device.
 4. Special Note: inputting 54.266701 as the latitude and -133.066696 as the longitude will show an example of a true alert response
-5. inputs must be in float form with a decimal point and trailing digit.
+5. inputs must be real numbers.
 6. A hosted version can be reached at: http://web.engr.oregonstate.edu/~bergmkyl/cs361-tsunami-alerts/front-end/